Dining in La Plagne

 A local favourite is the Matafan (+ 33 (0)4 79 09 09 19) at Belle-Plagne which was the first bar-diner in the area in 1980.
 Its name comes from the Patois word for a potato pancake that the farmers ate in the morning before going to work in the fields, a dish that as legend has it “keeps the hunger away.”
 The Matafan’s menu is composed of traditional Savoyard specialities and semi-gastronomic dishes in the evening.
 Its puddings are great too.

-If you are looking for something a little different then there are a few international choices to be found, including Morrocan and Mexican options.
+If you are looking for something a little different then there are a few international choices to be found, including Moroccan and Mexican options.

-Each of La Plagne’s bases has a selection of food shops including mini-supermarkets where you can get all you’ll need for the week.
-You should also find a few boulangeries for your daily croissant, baguette and choc-au-pain each morning.
+Each of La Plagne’s bases has a selection of food shops including mini-supermarkets, such as SPAR, where you can get all you’ll need for the week.
+You should also find a few boulangeries for your daily croissants, baguettes and pains-au-chocolat.